oarcscience/ith.oarc.science/eso/sta/sta00.md

 #### \[1928, no renewal\]

 ###### Scanned at Intangible Textual Heritage, November, 2001.
-J. B. Hare, Redactor.
+J. Lelievre, Redactor.
 This text is in the public domain because it was not renewed at the US Copyright Office in a timely fashion.
 These files may be used for any non-commercial purpose, provided this notice of attribution is left intact.

 ###### Note: all page numbers in the original were given as Roman numerals; these have been converted to Arabic numerals in this etext.